kewalaka/terraform-azurerm-avm-res-eventhub-namespace/examples/event-hub/README.md

   skip_provider_registration = true
 }

-variable "enable_telemetry" {
-  type        = bool
-  default     = true
-  description = <<DESCRIPTION
-This variable controls whether or not telemetry is enabled for the module.
-For more information see https://aka.ms/avm/telemetryinfo.
-If it is set to false, then no telemetry will be collected.
-DESCRIPTION
-}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"